 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 Course Code: MD999

 Duration: 10 sessions (over 12 weeks)

 What is the course about?

-We will be studying mainly well-known operas, based around what will be performed in and around London in 2019-20.
+We will be studying mainly well-known operas, based around what will be performed in and around London in 2020-21 either live or available online.
 Each opera will be put into its historical context, with a study of its composer’s typical style, the circumstances of its composition and reception, and its legacy in terms of popularity and/or innovation.
-The operas to be studied will be announced near the start-date of the course.
+The operas to be studied:

 What will we cover?